brycie-boy/The_Cosmos/Once-returning.md

 ## Once-returning  #🧠

 Once-returning is the second stage of [[The four stages toward enlightenment]].
 This stage does not involve the eradication any new fetters.
-The once-returner eliminates the three fetters destroyed with the attainment of [[Stream-entry]] and additionaly attenuates [[The three unwholesome roots]] so that they do not arise often and if they do arise do not become obsessive.
-As the name implies, the once-returner will come back to this world only one more time and then attain [[Nibbana]].
+The once-returner eliminates the same three fetters destroyed with the attainment of [[Stream-entry]] and additionaly attenuates [[The three unwholesome roots]] so that they do not arise often and if they do arise do not become obsessive.
+As the name implies, the once-returner will come back to this world only one more time and then attain final [[Nibbana]].

 ___